Introduction – Ohana ukulele review

 It is a soprano however comes up slightly smaller than most traditional sopranos.

-Although this has no influence on the quality of the sound, it might be somehow uncomfortable for players who are used to bigger soprano ukuleles.
+Although this does not influence the quality of the sound, it might be somehow uncomfortable for players who are used to bigger soprano ukuleles.

-Even it is smaller than some sopranos, this is, without doubt, a selection that offers a lively, bright sound, and has the bonus of being really easy to transport.
+Even though it is smaller than some sopranos, this is, without doubt, a selection that offers a lively, bright sound, and has the bonus of being easy to transport.

 - Solid finish for a great sound.